bsmith89/StrainFacts-manuscript/doc/submission.md

 $\epsilon^*_a=1.5$, $\epsilon^*_b=0.01$.
 The learning rate was initially set to 0.05.
 Prior annealing was applied to both $\mathbf{\Gamma}$ and
-$\vec{\rho}$ by setting $\gamma^*$ and $\rho^*$ to $1.0$ and $5$, respectively, for the first 2,000 steps, before exponentially relaxing these hyperparameters to their final values over the next 8,000 steps.
+$\vec{\rho}$ by setting $\gamma^*$ and $\rho^*$ to $1.0$ and $5$, respectively, for the first 2,000 steps of gradient descent, before exponentially relaxing these hyperparameters to their final values over the next 8,000 steps.
 After this annealing period, when parameters had not improved for 100 steps, the learning rate was halved until it had fallen below 10-6, at which point we considered